NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

 **(a)** First, simulate a spill that occurs on August 27, 2003 at 2:56 am (0256) (the beginning of a flood tide), with a duration of 2 days.
-River flow rates for both rivers are “low”, and there are no winds.
-Set a 1000-barrel spill of non-weathering pollutant in the northern section of Sabine Pass (29° 45.41’N, 93° 53.71’W).
+River flow rates for both rivers are "low", and there are no winds.
+Set a 1000-barrel spill of non-weathering pollutant in the northern section of Sabine Pass (29° 45.41'N, 93° 53.71'W).
 To view the effect of the tide changes, click the box labeled "Show Currents" under **Model Settings** in the Summary List.